b0uh/Google-Calendar-events-deletion/README.md

 # Google Calendar events deletion

-This script helps you to delete your Google Calendar events.
+This script helps you to delete your Google Calendar passed events.

 ## Getting Started